mullvad/mullvadvpn-app/android/test/e2e/README.md

 1. Setup the gcloud CLI by following the [official documentation](https://firebase.google.com/docs/test-lab/android/command-line).

-2. Set tokens in the below command and then execute the command in the `android` directory to run the tests (on a Pixel 5e):
+2. Set numbers in the below command and then execute the command in the `android` directory to run the tests (on a Pixel 5e):
 ```
 gcloud firebase test android run \
     --type instrumentation \